CITY NATURE:

 The Book

-Water Scarcity Inspires Tucsonan’s New Book
+Water Scarcity Inspires Tucsonan’s Book

 Big Problem, Big Opportunity

 Who am I?
 My name is Martha Retallick, and I’m a Tucson-based photographer, writer, and designer.
+For 20 years, I’ve been transforming my central Tucson home into an urban oasis.

-For nearly 20 years, I’ve been transforming my central Tucson home into an urban oasis.
 The secret to my success: Water harvesting.
-It’s at the heart of my new book, City Nature.
+It’s at the heart of my book, City Nature.

 Water Harvesting Made Simple